-The Fidelity study also showed that women save 9% of their paychecks while men save 8.6%.
-The survey also showed that women invest 1% more in workplace 401ks than men.
-So despite earning less and having less to invest, women are finding ways to save smaller amounts of money and invest some of this.
-If they can do this, imagine what they can do with this when they are educated on investing and have confidence!
-That could be a massive boon for the stock sector.
+According to a Fidelity study, women save 9% of their paychecks while men save 8.6%.
+Women also invest 1% more in workplace 401ks than men.
+Despite earning less and having less to invest, women save smaller amounts of money and invest some of it.
+Imagine what they could do with education and confidence in investing!
+This could be a massive boon for the stock sector.

-Goldman Sachs showed that 43% of female-managed mutual funds outperformed 41% of male-managed funds.
-While women don't have some kind of investing mojo men don't have, women follow some investing rules that men don't.
-Women don't react to market fluctuations as men do; they are less impulsive, less likely to change their asset allocations, and less likely to trade as the market fluctuates—the investment community toats both methods.
+Goldman Sachs found that 43% of female-managed mutual funds outperformed 41% of male-managed funds.
+While women don’t possess some kind of investing magic that men lack, they follow some investing rules that men don’t.
+Women don’t react to market fluctuations as impulsively as men; they are less likely to change their asset allocations and trade as the market fluctuates.
+The investment community approves of both methods.
 Men tend to check their investments five times a week, whereas women check them as little as three times a week, which may explain why men trade more frequently.

-One interesting part of the NerdWallet study showed that 66% of the women vs. 55% of the men chose to have an investment professional manage their account.
-Some women had more than one investment account and cited it was easier to have one person manage all accounts, and some cited their lack of investment knowledge but recognized the need to save for retirement.
+One interesting part of the NerdWallet study showed that 66% of women vs. 55% of men chose to have an investment professional manage their account.
+Some women had multiple investment accounts and found it easier to have one person manage them all, while others cited a lack of investment knowledge but recognized the need to save for retirement.
 Women recognize the need to save for retirement and the need for financial help when they lack the skill and knowledge.
-With a little more knowledge and a bit more money, women could be well on their way to financial independence.
+With a little more knowledge and money, women could be well on their way to financial independence.

 How Women Can Own Investing